OntimizeWeb/ontimize-web-ngx/projects/ontimize-web-ngx/README.md

 ## Build

-Run `ng build ontimize-web-ngx` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

 After building your library with `ng build ontimize-web-ngx`, go to the dist folder `cd dist/ontimize-web-ngx` and run `npm publish`.

-## Running unit tests

-Run `ng test ontimize-web-ngx` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help